seabjackson/How-To-Design-Programs-Scheme/README.md

 3. An interpretation that describes the correspondence between information and data.
 4. One or more examples of the data.
 5. A template for a 1 argument function operating on data of this type.

+HOW T0 DESIGN WORLDS (HTDW)

+The How to Design Worlds process provides guidance for designing interactive world programs using big-bang.
+While some elements of the process are tailored to big-bang, the process can also be adapted to the design of other interactive programs.
+The wish-list technique can be used in any multi-function program.

+World program design is divided into two phases, each of which has sub-parts:

+### 1. Domain analysis (use a piece of paper!)

+1. Sketch program scenarios
+2. Identify constant information
+3. Identify changing information
+4. Identify big-bang options

+### 2. Build the actual program

+1. Constants
+2. Data definitions using HtDD
+3. Functions using HtDF
+4. main first
+5. wish list entriesfor big-bang handlers
+6. Work through wish list until done